flightstats/hubNavigator/README.md

 * Create a settings page with user settable hotkeys
 * Add more commands, like fetching batches, previous 10, previous 100, etc.
 * Format to work with XML, as well as JSON
+* Make it work with hub v1
+* Add loading indicators